panva/jose/docs/jws/general/verify/functions/generalVerify.md

 ▸ **generalVerify**(`jws`, `key`, `options?`): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`GeneralVerifyResult`](../../../../types/interfaces/GeneralVerifyResult.md)\>

-Verifies the signature and format of and afterwards decodes the General JWS.
+Verifies a General JWS signature and decodes its payload.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jws/general/verify'`.